You are here

 Welcome to Wentworth Institute of Technology!
 We are excited that you will be joining us this coming fall semester.

-International Student Orientation will take place all day on Tuesday, August 29, 2017, and Wednesday, August 30, 2017.
+International Student Orientation will take place all day on Thursday, August 30, 2018, and Friday, August 31, 2018.
 Attendance is required of all international students who are new to Wentworth even if you attended another U.S. school prior to Wentworth.

 Please note that you will need to have your immigration documentation with you at orientation.
-Tuesday, August 29 all international students must bring passport, visa, I-94 record and Wentworth I-20.
+Wednesday, August 30, 2018 all international students must bring their passport, visa, I-94 record and Wentworth I-20.

 - 10:00 AM – 2:00 PM Move-In for international students living in the on-campus residence halls

 - 8:30 AM – 10:00 AM: International Student Orientation Check- In

 - 12:00PM: International Student Orientation Luncheon (lunch provided free of charge)